Enerpac Tool (EPAC)

 nullAI Analysis | Feedback

-Darren M. Kozik, Executive Vice President and Chief Financial Officer
+Darren Kozik, Executive Vice President and Chief Financial Officer

-Darren M. Kozik joined Enerpac Tool Group as Executive Vice President and Chief Financial Officer effective October 28, 2024.
-Prior to this, he was the Senior Vice President of Global Corporate Finance at ManpowerGroup, where he was responsible for global financial planning & analysis, mergers & acquisitions, treasury, procurement, and investor relations.
-He also served as the Senior Vice President of North America Finance and Shared Services at ManpowerGroup.
-Mr. Kozik previously held CFO roles for Mortara Instrument from 2016 to 2018, where he also served as Vice President & General Manager responsible for the overall business, and for GE Healthcare's Global Ultrasound business unit.
-Earlier in his career, he worked in various roles of increasing scope and global responsibility at General Electric.
+Darren Kozik joined Enerpac Tool Group as Executive Vice President and Chief Financial Officer in October 2024.
+Before joining Enerpac, Darren was SVP, Global Corporate Finance for ManpowerGroup, where he led their global financial planning & analysis, mergers & acquisitions, treasury, procurement, and investor relations functions.
+Prior to ManpowerGroup, Darren was the CFO of Mortara Instrument, where he led all aspects of the finance organization and subsequently was the VP & General Manager responsible for the overall business.
+Earlier in his career, he worked in roles of increasing scope and global responsibility at the General Electric Company.
+Darren holds a BSBA in Economics from Saint Louis University and an MBA from the Kellogg School of Management at Northwestern University.

 AI Analysis | Feedback